ipcjk/ixgen/Readme.md

 ## Apiserver ##

 Ixgen has a second standalone executable, called apiserver.
 Apiserver can run as a daemon or background thread and serve a few peeringdb-like requests, that are mandatory for using ixgen client from the command line.
 Also Apiserver is capable of generating your routing configurations if you can post the INI-file in text or JSON-format into the http request.
-That makes it easy to generate the configuration on the router itself (e.g. Brocade SLX with Ubuntu KVM-management).
+That makes it easy to generate the configuration on the router itself (e.g.  SLX with Ubuntu KVM-management).

 ### Start an apiserver thread
      ixapiserver -listenAPI localhost:8563